Tellusant/docs/legitimacy/canback-clients.md

-# Staffan Canback Clients Before Tellusant
+# Staffan Canback's Clients Before Tellusant
 This list shows the depth and breadth of our experiences.
 In the vast majority, this is at the CEO level.

 ---